 Modernising cancer and palliative care education in the UK: insights from one cancer network

-Kelly, Daniel, Gould, Dinah, White, Isabel and Berridge, Emma Jane (2006) Modernising cancer and palliative care education in the UK: insights from one cancer network.
+Kelly, Daniel and Gould, Dinah and White, Isabel and Berridge, Emma Jane (2006) Modernising cancer and palliative care education in the UK: insights from one cancer network.
 European Journal of Oncology Nursing, 10 (3). pp. 187-197.
 ISSN 1462-3889

 Full text is not in this repository.

 This article reports on a scoping study into cancer education provision in one UK Cancer Network.
 A range of professionals (nurses, allied health professionals (AHPs), health care support workers and educationalists) were invited to participate in focus group or individual interviews, or to return questionnaires regarding their perceptions of training needs and current opportunities.
 This yielded data from a total of 94 participants.
 In addition, curriculum documents from local universities were subjected to thematic analysis.
 Findings from the relevant section of The National Cancer Patient Survey were also considered to provide insight into the expressed needs of local service users.

-|Research Areas:||Health & Education > Health & Education|
+|Research Areas:||A. > School of Health and Education|

-|Deposited On:||08 Dec 2009 05:03|
+|Date Deposited:||08 Dec 2009 05:03|